MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 * `LLJVM check integrity <https://forum.microej.com/t/architecture-7-13-check-integrity-utility/769/2>`_ is a low-level API to detect memory corruptions in native functions.
 * Use the :ref:`Heap Usage Monitoring Tool <heap_usage_monitoring>` to estimate the heap requirements of an application.
-* The :ref:`heapdumper` tools are used to analyze the content of the heap.
-It is useful to detect memory leaks and to look for optimization of the heap usage.
+* The :ref:`heapdumper` tools analyze the content of the heap.
+They are helpful to detect memory leaks and to look for optimization of the heap usage.

    .. figure:: images/HeapAnalyzer-example.png
       :alt: Heap Analyzer Example